» Cardiovascular Surgery

 The Department of Cardiovascular Surgery at the Children’s Hospital of Michigan is a major referral center for all aspects of pediatric cardiovascular surgery including heart transplants.
 It is known for its state-of-the-art approach to complex congenital heart disease.

-The Department is a leader in the surgical repair of congenital heart defects in children, with special expertise in primary repair of heart disease in newborns and infants.
-Cardiovascular surgeons and interventional cardiologists on staff at the Children’s Hospital of Michigan are experts in the use of hybrid approaches to the repair of certain forms of complex congenital heart disease.
+The Department is a leader in the surgical repair of congenital heart defects in children, with special expertise in the primary repair of heart disease in newborns and infants.
+Cardiovascular surgeons and interventional cardiologists on staff at the Children’s Hospital of Michigan are experts in the use of hybrid approaches for the repair of certain forms of complex congenital heart disease.

 In preparation for surgery, patients and their families are given an opportunity to visit the intensive care unit prior to their procedure and to see patients that have recently undergone cardiac surgery.

 Diagnosing and treating children’s heart disease requires specialized knowledge and a dedicated team-approach to care.
 The Children’s Hospital of Michigan is equipped with the experience your child needs when going through this difficult time.

 Click here for further information on heart disease and treatment in kids and teens.

 Find a Doctor Make an Appointment Talk to a Nurse